 My research examines (1) how relationships with entities such as family and pets affect health and well-being, (2) how people decode others’ nonverbal displays, (3) how nonconscious and conscious feelings and beliefs affect judgment and behavior, and (4) how self-knowledge influences emotions, goals, and actions, with this work supported over the years by National Institute of Mental Health and National Science Foundation grants.

 My service includes Editor in Chief of Social Psychological and Personality Science, Associate Editor of Journal of Personality and Social Psychology and Journal of Experimental Social Psychology, and President of the Midwestern Psychological Association and the Society of Experimental Social Psychology.

-My recognitions include being named the James and Beth Lewis Professor, University Distinguished Scholar, and Professor of the Year in Psychology.
-I teach courses in social psychology, the psychology of conservation, the self, attitudes,nonconscious behavior, judgment and decision making, and intergroup relations at the graduate and undergraduate levels.
+My recognitions include being named University Distinguished Professor, the James and Beth Lewis Professor, University Distinguished Scholar, and Professor of the Year in Psychology.
+I teach courses in social psychology, the self, psychology of conservation, attitudes, judgment and decision making, and intergroup relations at the graduate and undergraduate levels.
 Finally, my expertise has been applied to environmental conservation, to consumer and medical behavior, to trial and jury consulting, and my research has been presented in many legal venues including in briefs argued before the U.S. Supreme Court.

 updated 24 march 2017 © mmxvii allen r. mcconnell